-1784, "man with an alto voice," literally "high," from Italian alto (canto), from Latin altus "high," literally "grown tall," from PIE root *al- (2) "to grow, nourish."
-Originally a man's high voice; now more commonly applied to the lower range of women's voices (which is more strictly the contralto), an extension recorded by 1848.
-So called because higher than the tenor, which in old music had the melody.
+1784, "man with an alto voice," literally "high," from Italian alto (canto), from Latin altus "high" (literally "grown tall," from PIE root *al- (2) "to grow, nourish").
+Originally a man's high voice; now more commonly applied to the lower range of women's voices (which is more strictly the contralto), an extension attested by 1848.
+It is so called because higher than the tenor, which in old music had the melody.

 The alto in a man is totally distinct from the contralto in a woman.
 The tone is utterly different — the best notes of the one are certainly not the best notes of the other; and although in certain cases a contralto may sing with good effect music written for a male alto (e.g. in some oratorios), yet the converse is scarcely ever true. ["How to Sing," 1890]

 As a type of saxophone, from 1869.
 Also an old name for the viola (1833), from Italian.